cindymit/AJEC-recycle/README.md

 ## Project Description

 The purpose of this web application is to allow users the ability to resale and purchase used bikes.
-New guests to the site will have the ability to view the bike inventory, but must create a user profile in order to view bike details to proceed with purchase or post bikes for resale.
+New guests to the site will have the ability to view bike inventory and limited access to bike details.
+Once guests create a user profile, they will be able to view full bike details, which includes seller's username and email address.
+In addition, users have the ability to post bikes for resale with the option to edit and delete the post as needed.

 ## Team Expectations